 What’s a week on Oahu without glutting ourselves on local grinds?
 We revisited some old ‘friends’ and made some new ones.
 Hawaii is the land of shave ice; we did our best to support that sub-economy, as much to have the best in the world as to be a foil for the Hawaiian sun.
-Wherever we could include island fruits in our diet, whether it be fresh or as flavorings, we found no excuse to refuse.
+Wherever we could include island fruits in our diet, whether it be fresh or as flavorings, we didn’t refuse.
 In the flow of cocktails, wine and beer that crossed our lips, the most interesting spirit turned out to be agricole rum that we sampled at a distillery in Kunia.

 Me Bar-B-Q (Waikiki, Honolulu)

 Our taxi driver who picked us up Honolulu Airport recommended the barbecue restaurant near where we were staying.
 “Lots of food, good prices,” he said.
 As it turns out, Me Bar-B-Q was on my short list of new places to check out anyway.
-What a terrific way to start our dining experiences on Oahu!
-The BBQ is likely a reference to the Korean style of grilling meat and vegetables at your table, but really the word limits how this cafe should be seen, a place that serves Korean food in huge, delicious portions in styrofoam clamshell containers that seems right at home with Hawaiian plate lunches.
+What a terrific way to start dining experiences on Oahu!
+The BBQ is likely a reference to the Korean style of grilling meat and vegetables at table, but really the word limits how this cafe should be seen, a place that serves Korean food in huge, delicious portions in styrofoam clamshell containers that seems right at home with Hawaiian plate lunches.
 There are a few tables outside for customers (no grilling), but most people order takeout.
-The small ordering area belies the extensive repertoire, ranging from kal bi, chicken katsu, man doo, bi bim bap, fried squid, oxtail soup, yook gae jang, seafood pa jeun, Korean wings, and more.
-Most dishes come with what they call four ‘sides’ (along with two scoops of rice) but they are really banchan.
+The small ordering area belies the extensive menu, ranging from kal bi, chicken katsu, man doo, bi bim bap, fried squid, oxtail soup, yook gae jang, seafood pa jeun, Korean wings, and more.
+Most dishes come with four ‘sides’ (along with two scoops of rice) but they are really banchan.
 And how about breakfast at 7am—2 fried eggs, 2 scoops rice with your choice of bacon, spam, Portuguese sausage or corned beef hash?
 Yowza!

 The combination plate of kal bi and chicken katsu was terrific, as were the sides of broccoli, cabbage kim chee, spicy cucumbers and chap chae.
 The two meat preparations were as good as I’ve had anywhere.